ashraffyi/Data-Engineering-Capstone-Project/README.md

 8. Fill in the **Data set ID** and take note of the most recent **Revision ID**
 9. Check all boxes Capabilities and transforms
 10. Click Create stack
-Note this will create a bucket
+Note this will create a S3 bucket with the prifix aws-dataexchange-to-s3-datas

 #### Uploading Dags
 On Raspberry Pi